who formerly was useless to you, but now is useful both to you and to me.Philemon 1:11(NASB)

 Paul wanted Philemon to know that Onesimus was a changed man.
 He had been born again by the Spirit of God and had become a new creation in Christ.
 He wanted his friend to know the slave who was returning to him would be a much better servant than the one who had treated him with such disrespect.
 He wanted Philemon to know Onesimus was returning into his service as a beloved brother, who not only proved to be profitable to Paul but would also show his worth to Philemon, himself.

 No matter what our station in life, there are many lessons that each one of us can learn from this little letter to Philemon.
 What a joy to know that no-one is excluded from the good news of the gospel of grace - for anyone can be saved through faith in Christ.
 And yet, it is also important to be aware that although sin can be forgiven, there are always consequences for our wrongdoings and our responsibilities must always be addressed.

 What an encouragement it is to know God works all things together for good - even the bad things that take place in our lives.
 And how vital to face up to our own responsibilities and to let all things be done in love - for this honours our Father in heaven.

-Heavenly Father, as I read through the little letter from Paul to Philemon, how good it is to see the many lessons we can learn from this unfortunate incident, where a runaway slave returned to his master as a born again brother in Christ.
-Thank You that the things in life that were once useless to You can be used for Your praise and glory, when a life in given over to Jesus.
-Help me to act responsibly in the work you have given me to do, and I pray that I may show godly grace and Christ-like love to my brothers and sisters in Christ - knowing you work all things together for good.
-This I ask in Jesus' name, AMEN.
+Heavenly Father, as I read through the little letter from Paul to Philemon, how good it is to see the many lessons I can learn from this unfortunate incident, where a runaway slave returned to his master as a born again brother in Christ.
+Thank You that the things in a life that were once useless to You can be used for Your praise and glory, when that life is given over to Jesus.
+Help me to act responsibly in the work you have given me to do, and I pray that I may show godly grace and Christ-like love to my brothers and sisters in Christ, knowing you work all things together for good.
+In Jesus' name, AMEN.